input-output-hk/plutus-pioneer-program/docs/week1.rst

 been spent as an input to Tx 1.
 And now, she can create outputs for her transaction.

-She wants to pay 10 ADA to Bob, so one output will be 10 ADA (to Bob), and then she wants her change back so she creates a second output of 90 ADA (to herself).
-The full UTxO of 100 ADA has been spent, with Bob receiving a new transaction of 10 ADA, and Alice receiving the "change" of 90 ADA.
+She wants to pay 10 ADA to Bob, so one output will be 10 ADA (to Bob).
+She then wants her change back, so she creates a second output of 90 ADA (to herself).
+The full UTxO of 100 ADA has been spent, with Bob receiving a new transaction of 10 ADA, and Alice receiving the change of 90 ADA.

 .. figure:: img/3.png